amonty27/SongWord/README.md

 # SongWord
-SongWord - It's an app that finds songs for the words you search
+SongWord - An app that finds songs for the words you search

 ## App Details